miscellanea-io/py-ad-principal/README.md

 # Py-AD-Principal

-A Python package for authenticating users (user principals) via a Microsoft Active Directory (AD) domain.
+A Python package for authenticating users (more formally called *principals*) via a Microsoft Active Directory (AD) domain controller.
 This module supports **Linux-based** services and service  principals, and is tested against an AD controller configured as described in the official Samba 4 [documentation](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller).

 Prerequisites
 =============